-While hazing is typically associated with organizational candidacy whereby one is attempting to prove and/or earn initiation privileges, it is sometimes used as a method of pre-membership bribery.
-Such acts are also illegal as they may impose the same mental, emotional and/or physical anguish upon an individual and will be considered equally offensive.
-Sanctions for such acts may be severe as administration will endorse Students Rights and Responsibilities in accordance with University Policy and Law respectively.
+While hazing is typically associated with organizational candidacy whereby one is attempting to prove and / or earn initiation privileges, it is sometimes used as a method of pre-membership bribery.
+Such acts are also illegal as they may impose the same mental, emotional and / or physical anguish upon an individual and will be considered equally offensive.
+Sanctions for such acts may be severe as administration will endorse the Student Rights and Responsibilities in accordance with university policy and the law respectively.
+Sanctions mandated by administration within the Offices of Student Life and Dean of Students could include community service, loss of facility privileges, loss of membership within said organization, temporary or permanent disbandment of organization from campus, arrest or others not listed.
+The Offices mentioned above work collectively in such cases to determine the appropriate course of action based on severity of the offense.